 Proverbs 12:1, “Whoever loves discipline loves knowledge, but he who hates correction is stupid.”

-At the same time, the church shouldn’t be rude, legalistic, petty, meddling or micro-managing.
-The right balance of encouragement and discipline is given by Paul in 2 Timothy 4:2, “Preach the word; be prepared in season and out of season; correct, rebuke and encourage—with great patience and careful instruction.”
-The church should consider its preaching and teaching to be 1/3 correction, 1/3 rebuking and 1/3 encouraging for the purpose of giving “careful instruction.”
-Many Christians think the church should give them 1/3 encouragement, 1/3 fun and 1/3 suggestions!
-However, God didn’t give us “10 Suggestions” or “10 Encouragements,” rather He gave us, “10 Commandments.”
+At the same, the church shouldn’t be rude, legalistic, or a micro manager.
+The balance of Biblical leadership and their use of the Word of God with God’s people is given in 2 Timothy 4:2 where Paul wrote, “Preach the word; be prepared in season and out of season; correct, rebuke and encourage —with great patience and careful instruction.”
+The church should consider its preaching and teaching to be 1/3 correction, 1/3 rebuking, and 1/3 encouraging.
+However, most Christians think the church should give its people 1/3 encouragement, 1/3 good times, and just 1/3 correction and rebuking!

-Today’s proverb teaches us that whoever loves discipline, loves knowledge but whoever hates correction is stupid.
-Answer the following questions to see if you love discipline or act in stupidity when it comes to correction; (1) When corrected by a good leader, do you accept it or make excuses?
-(2) After being shown you’re wrong, do you repent or try to bring out the wrongs of the one who is correcting you to even the score (i.e., “correcting the corrector”)?
-(3) Do you have godly leaders in your life who can discipline you with God’s Word or do you just have people that tell you what you want to hear?
+(1) When corrected by a good leader, do you accept it or make excuses?
+(2) After being shown your wrong, do you repent or first try to show someone else his or her wrong?
+(3) If you are asked to changed something about yourself do you do it just when people are looking or at all times even when you’re by yourself.
+And lastly, (4) Do you have strong leaders in your life who can discipline you or do you just have people that tell you what you want to hear?

 - Repent of any stupidity you might have from hating correction.

-- Find a good church with great leaders who can disciple you and train you to disciple others!
+- Find a good church with great leaders who can disciple you!